 Bosnia and Herzegovina’s Membership in International Organizations

 Bosnia and Herzegovina and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
-Bosnia and Herzegovina also is an observer to the World Trade Organization and the Organization of American States and a participant in the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program.
+Bosnia and Herzegovina is also an observer to the World Trade Organization and the Organization of American States and has been a participant in the North Atlantic Treaty Organization’s Partnership for Peace program since 2006.

 Bosnia and Herzegovina maintains an embassy in the United States at 2109 E Street NW, Washington, DC 20037 (tel.
 202-337-1500).

 More information about Bosnia and Herzegovina is available from the Department of State and other sources, some of which are listed here: